SHOP PAY PAYMENT PLANS AVAILABLE. FREE SHIPPING ON YOUR ORDER TODAY!

 11 Fun Facts About Gemstones

 I always knew that I wanted to work in the jewelry industry because of my love of all things sparkly and colorful.
 Although my birthstone is the ruby, I have been known to rock an occasional sapphire, emerald, opal, or blue topaz (among many others) every now and then as well.
+Gemstones are ancient and precious that's why many believe them to be magical, and thus they carry a lot of myths, mysteries and history.
 There are so many interesting facts that make me love gemstones, and I'll list my top 11 here for you!

 1.)
 Cleopatra's Favorite Gemstone